Introduction to fstab

 File System Specific Examples

 Here are a couple of basic examples for different file system types.
 I will use /dev/sdb1 or /dev/hda2 for simplicity, but remember that any /dev location, UUID=<some_id>, or LABEL=<some_label> can work.

 Specifically, these are the ext2, ext3, and ext4 filesystems that are common as root filesystems in Linux.
 The main difference between ext2 and ext3 is that ext3 has journaling which helps protect it from errors when the system crashes.
 The more modern ext4 supports larger volumes along with other improvements, and is backward compatible with ext3.

 /dev/sdb1 /media/disk2 ext2 defaults 0 2

 Specifically, fat16 and fat32, which are common for USB flash drives and flash cards for cameras and other devices.

 /dev/sdb1 /media/data2 vfat defaults,user,dmask=027,fmask=137 0 0

-This example is perfect for a Windows partition.
+NTFS is typically used for a Windows partition.

 /dev/hda2 /media/windows ntfs-3g defaults,locale=en_US.utf8 0 0